pluralsight/guides/draft/interesting-apis/build-a-simpsons-quote-bot-with-twilio-mms-frinkiac-and-python/article.md

 If your app crashes due to a `hostname doesn't match` error, it's because of an issue between the `requests` library and your Python version.
 Upgrade to Python >=2.7.9 or follow [this StackOverflow answer](https://stackoverflow.com/questions/18578439/using-requests-with-tls-doesnt-give-sni-support/18579484#18579484) to resolve this issue.
 If you run into any errors with Twilio you will see a number of helpful tips printed to the terminal about how to resolve your issue.

 Otherwise, check your phone and you should expect to see an MMS with a random Simpsons screencap and caption!
+Here's an example:

 ![S10E23](https://frinkiac.com/img/S11E02/921960.jpg)